mattrondel/mtg/Squirrels.md

-walls ste cool but when i bought the walls and squirrels i was way more happy about the squirrels in fact i kind of looked past the wall cards
+walls are cool but when i bought the walls and squirrels I was way more happy about the squirrels in fact i kind of looked past the wall cards. i have less than 10 cards left and im glad they're cheap otherwise id probably stop

 get what makes me happy / spark joy like dont by ugly ones unless you want to, mainly focus on tokens and creatures, List is built for assuming collectiong them all with 9 page positions
 ## Squirrels